-- Meghan Wheeler is the Director of Standards and Conference Programming for the National Association of Drug Court Professionals (NADCP).
-She is responsible for developing training, technical assistance, and tools to support the implementation of best practice standards for treatment court models and assists in the development of best practice standards. - In her 18-year tenure with NADCP, she has served as project director and senior consultant on the Adult Drug Court Planning and Training Initiatives, Statewide Training and Technical Assistance, and Family Treatment Court Planning and Training Initiatives. - Ms. Wheeler has national, state, and local experience in the justice, treatment, child welfare, and social services fields related to clinical intervention, supervision, case management, policy development, program management, grant writing, and curriculum design. - She previously was an adjunct professor at Ashland University specializing in alcohol and substance use.
-She received her master's degree in administration of justice, a bachelor's in psychology, and a bachelor's in criminal justice from Mercyhurst University.
+- Meghan Wheeler is the director of standards and conference programming for the National Association of Drug Court Professionals (NADCP).
+She is responsible for developing training, technical assistance, and tools to support the implementation of best practice standards for treatment court models and assists in the development of best practice standards.
+In her 18-year tenure with NADCP, she has served as project director and senior consultant on the Adult Drug Court Planning and Training Initiatives, Statewide Training and Technical Assistance, and Family Treatment Court assistance to treatment courts and the Court Planning and Technical Assistance, and Family Treatment Court assistance to treatment courts and the Court Planning and Technical Assistance, and Family Treatment Court assistance to treatment courts and the Court Planning and Technical Superior Court Planning of the Standard Planning and Technical Sta - facility.

+Mr. Wheeler has national, state, and local experience in the justice, treatment, child welfare, and social services fields related to clinical intervention, supervision, case management, florid yorkeelopment, program management, grant writing, and curriculum design.
+She previously was an adjunct professor at Ashland University in the area of a shootlism and substance use.
+She received her master's degree in administration of justice, a bachelor's in psychology, and a bachelor's in criminal justice from Mercyhaust University.